multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 contract_call.push_raw_argument(arg2_encoded);
 ```

-If we are not in a smart contract we might do the same thing using the same, equivalent syntax:
+If we are trying to create the same object outside of a smart contract, we do not have the `self.send()` API available, but we can always use the equivalent syntax:

 ```rust
 let mut contract_call = ContractCallNoPayment::<StaticApi, ResultType>::new(to, endpoint_name);